HelloRamo/Dijkstra-Algorithm-Browser-Game/README.md

 ## Code structure

 dijkstra-webapp/
-│
-├── index.html # Main file of the web application
+├── Dijkstra_Webapp_F2P # all .js and .html .css in ONE html # just click and play ├── index.html # Main file of the web application
+├── dijkstra.js # class Priority Queue and dijkstra Algorithm
+├── graph.js # drawing and visuals
+├── user.js # User interaction and validation
 ├── style.css # Stylesheet for designing the user interface
-├── script.js # JavaScript file with the implementation of the Dijkstra algorithm ├── assets/ # Directory for images and other static resources │ └── hshl-logo.png # Example image, can be replaced by other images └── README.md # This README file
+│ └── hshl-logo.png # Example image, can be replaced by other images
+└── README.md # This README file